tam159/generative_ai/llm/rag/README.md

 - [OpenAI assistants](https://python.langchain.com/docs/modules/agents/agent_types/openai_assistants)

 ## Conclusion
 I suggest to read all above methods, and then pick the ones that are most relevant to your use case.
 You can also combine multiple approaches to get the best result.
-For example, the first architecture can be turned to a below one
+For example, the first architecture can be turned to a below one.
 ![advanced-rag](media/advanced-rag.gif)
-If you find this article useful, please give it a star/like/clap and share it with your friends.
+If you find this article useful, please give it a star and share it with your friends.
+Also kindly follow me in [LinkedIn][LinkedIn] and [Medium][Medium]

 Thanks for reading!

 <!-- links -->